icopy-site/awesome/docs/awesome/awesome-cytodata.md

 Annotated datasets, including **raw images** and **processed profiles**, for image-based profiling of chemical and genetic perturbations.

 ### Raw Images
+- [The Cell Painting Gallery](https://broad.io/CellPaintingGallery) - The Cell Painting Gallery is a collection of image datasets created using the Cell Painting assay (or similar); it is maintained by the Carpenter--Singh lab at the Broad Institute.
 - [Broad Bioimage Benchmark Collection](https://data.broadinstitute.org/bbbc/) - The Broad Bioimage Benchmark Collection (BBBC) is a collection of freely downloadable microscopy image sets.
 In addition to the images themselves, each set includes a description of the biological application and some type of "ground truth" (expected results).
 - [Image Data Resource](https://idr.openmicroscopy.org/) - Public repository of image datasets from published scientific studies.
 - [RxRx1](https://www.rxrx.ai/rxrx1) - RxRx1 is a set of 125,514 high-resolution 512x512 6-channel fluorescence microscopy images of human cells under 1,108 genetic perturbations in 51 experimental batches across four cell types.
 The images were produced by Recursion Pharmaceuticals in their labs in Salt Lake City, Utah.
 Researchers will use this dataset for studying and benchmarking methods for dealing with biological batch effects, as well as areas in machine learning such as domain adaptation, transfer learning, and k-shot learning.